T-Gopinath/Docs/Spring-SpringBoot-Micro.md

 ____________________________________________________________________________
  ### Q) how to disable a specific Auto-Configuration ?

+          In Spring Boot, auto-configuration is a key feature that automatically configures beans based on the classpath and environment.
+However, sometimes you may need to disable a specific auto-configuration because it conflicts with your setup or you want to manually configure something.

+          Here are 4 common ways to disable specific auto-configurations:

+          ✅ 1.
+Using @SpringBootApplication(exclude = …)
+                    This is the most common and direct way.

+                    ``
+                         import org.springframework.boot.autoconfigure.SpringBootApplication;
+                         import org.springframework.boot.autoconfigure.jdbc.DataSourceAutoConfiguration;

+                         @SpringBootApplication(exclude = { DataSourceAutoConfiguration.class })
+                         public class MyApplication {
+                             public static void main(String[] args) {
+                                 SpringApplication.run(MyApplication.class, args);
+                             }
+                         }
+                         ``

+                      🟢 When to use:
+                           When you know exactly which auto-configuration class to exclude and want to apply it globally.

+          ✅ 2.
+Using @EnableAutoConfiguration(exclude = …)
+                    This works the same as above but is more explicit.

+                         ``
+                         import org.springframework.boot.autoconfigure.EnableAutoConfiguration;
+                         import org.springframework.boot.autoconfigure.orm.jpa.HibernateJpaAutoConfiguration;
+                         import org.springframework.context.annotation.Configuration;

+                         @Configuration
+                         @EnableAutoConfiguration(exclude = { HibernateJpaAutoConfiguration.class })
+                         public class AppConfig { }
+                         ``

+                              🟢 When to use:
+                                        When you don’t use @SpringBootApplication (e.g., in a library or a non-main config class).

+          ✅ 3.
+Using spring.autoconfigure.exclude in application.properties or application.yml
+                    This method lets you disable auto-configurations without touching code.

+                    `` spring.autoconfigure.exclude=org.springframework.boot.autoconfigure.jdbc.DataSourceAutoConfiguration
+                    ``

+                    🟢 When to use:
+                              If you want to disable auto-configurations based on environment or profile without recompiling code.

+          ✅ 4.
+Programmatically via SpringApplicationBuilder

+               You can disable it when creating the SpringApplication.

+                    ``
+                   new SpringApplicationBuilder(MyApplication.class)
+                  .web(WebApplicationType.SERVLET)
+                  .properties("spring.autoconfigure.exclude=org.springframework.boot.autoconfigure.jdbc.DataSourceAutoConfiguration")
+                  .run(args);
+                  ``

+               🟢 When to use:
+                         In advanced or programmatic startup scenarios.

+      💡 How to know which auto-configuration to exclu If you’re unsure which class to exclude:
+               Run your app with --debug flag or set debug = true
+               Spring boot will log "AUTO-CONFIGURATION REPORT", showing which auto configurations were applied or not.

+       🧠 Example use case
+            If you want to use your own database configuration instead of Spring Boot’s:

+            ``
+                 @SpringBootApplication(exclude = { DataSourceAutoConfiguration.class })
+                    public class CustomDbApp { ... }
+            ``

 ____________________________________________________________________________
  ### Q) explain the difference between cache eviction and cache expiration.